Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Global picture of the evolution

 Here $\mathcal{D}$ is chosen as the solution of the QME, and the denominator ensures proper normalization.
 The restriction $|r|<1$ has been imposed as was done earlier when defining $\langle y^2\rangle$.

-Since $(\mathcal{L}_2- \mathcal{L}_2^{\rm SC}) \propto -\frac{W^{(4)}(0)+W^{(4)}(r)}{192}\,y^4$ for a regular imaginary potential $W$ (see Appendix A), the behavior of $\| \Delta \mathcal{L}_2\|$ observed on Fig.~\ref{fig:abs errors-new} reflects that of the rms($y$) displayed on Fig.~\ref{fig:coherence-length-vs-turning-point-new }.
-Up to $t\approx 3\,{\rm fm}$, it becomes increasingly large with increasing $T$, and can even become of a comparable magnitude as $ \|\mathcal{L}\|$ for the two highest temperatures considered.
+Since $(\mathcal{L}_2- \mathcal{L}_2^{\rm SC}) \propto -\frac{\tilde{W}^{(4)}(0)+\tilde{W}^{(4)}(r)}{192}\,y^4$ for a regular imaginary potential $\tilde{W}$ (see Appendix A), the behavior of $\| \Delta \mathcal{L}_2\|$ observed on Fig.~\ref{fig:abs errors-new} reflects that of the rms($y$) displayed on Fig.~\ref{fig:coherence-length-vs-turning-point-new }.
+Up to $t\approx 3\,{\rm fm}/c$, it becomes increasingly large with increasing $T$, and can even become of a comparable magnitude as $ \|\mathcal{L}\|$ for the two highest temperatures considered.
 For later times, however, it drops in a similar way as $\langle y^2 \rangle$ and becomes eventually quite moderate.

 We turn now to the unitary evolution that dominates at early time and low temperature.
 The quantities $\|\Delta \mathcal{L}_1\|$, $\mathcal{L}_1$ and $\mathcal{L}_1^{\rm SC}$ are evaluated respectively with the ``native" 1D real potential and the regularized one (see appendix \ref{sec:regpot})\footnote{Note that whether one uses the native or the regularized potential has little impact on the quantum evolution.}.

 As one can see from Fig.~\ref{fig:abs errors-new}, the contribution from the real potential is only significant for the 2 lowest temperatures.
 In this range, $\|\Delta \mathcal{L}_1\|$ is at most 50\% of $\|\mathcal{L}_1\|$ and at most $10\%$ of $\|\mathcal{L}\|$ for early times.
 The largest deviations occur at early time, and as we shall verify now, at small relative distance.
 Let us define the following $r$-dependent quantities